HomeTop HeadlinesPopular TV Comedian Dead at 78

 Lulu Roman, the beloved comedian and gospel singer who entertained audiences for decades on the country music variety show “Hee Haw,” has died at the age of 78.
 Roman passed away on Wednesday, April 23, 2025, in Bellingham, Washington, according to her son, Damon Roman.
 She had relocated to Washington seven months ago to be near him.
 The cause of death has not yet been determined.

 Born Bertha Louise Hable on May 6, 1946, in a home for unwed mothers, Roman was left at a Baptist facility for orphans in Dallas, Texas.
 She developed a thyroid condition that contributed to weight issues throughout her life, and she was never adopted.
 After graduating from W.W.
-Samuell High School in 1964, she began performing in Dallas-area nightclubs owned by Jack Ruby as “Lulu Roman, the World’s Biggest Go-Go Dancer” to support herself.
+Samuell High School in 1964, she began performing in Dallas-area nightclubs owned by the infamous Lee Harvey Oswald assassin, Jack Ruby, as “Lulu Roman, the World’s Biggest Go-Go Dancer” to support herself.

 Roman’s big break came when she became friends with country music star Buck Owens, who recognized her comedic talent.
 When Owens was set to star on “Hee Haw,” a country version of NBC’s “Rowan & Martin’s Laugh-In” that was initially planned as a summer replacement for “The Smothers Brothers Comedy Hour,” he recommended her to the producers.